kinnala/scikit-fem/docs/extended.rst

        plt.plot(mesh.p[0,[t[2],t[0]]], mesh.p[1,[t[2],t[0]]], 'k')  # from vertex 2 back to 0

-This is the most basic triangulation of the unit square. ``skfem`` has utilities to refined this mesh into more and smaller triangles as well as translate it or map it into different coordinates.
-It also has basic visualization functions to make drawing the mesh on an ``matplotlib`` axis easier.
+This is the most basic triangulation of the unit square. ``skfem`` has utilities to refine this mesh into more and smaller triangles as well as translate it or map it into different coordinates.
+It also has some basic visualization functions to make drawing the mesh on an ``matplotlib`` axis easier.